Bologna is a difficult place for vegetarians, apparently.

 The filling can be different: I recommend squacquerone, a DOP fresh cheese produced between Forlì and Ravenna, in a combination with rocket salad.

 Where to eat it

-Sfarinà inside Mercato delle Erbe makes different kind of tasty piadina (also with olive oil)
+Sfarinà inside Mercato delle Erbe makes a different kind of tasty piadina (also with olive oil)

 Mercato delle Erbe Via Ugo Bassi, 25 (Box 24) 40121 Bologna